sohaibMan/sohaibMan/README.md

 - 💬 I am looking for open-source projects to contribute in

 - 💻 I run Linux and I love open-source.
-I don't use Arch btw , I use Nano because I don't remember to exit Vim, Sorry Vscode
+I don't use Arch btw, I use Nano because I don't remember to exit Vim, Sorry Vscode